gbtami/pychess-variants/static/docs/fr/gorogoro.md

 As this game is based off shogi, please see the corresponding guide for basic shogi rules first if you are not familiar with them.

 The starting setup is as above.
-Unlike standard shogi, there is no knight, lance, bishhop or rook.
+Unlike standard shogi, there is no knight, lance, bishop or rook.
 There are only kings, pawns and generals.
 Promotion is only done in the last two ranks.